pywbem/pywbem/docs/intro.rst

 for multiple different servers as subclasses of WBEMConnection including:

 * OpenPegasus PegasusUDSConnection
-* OpenWbem - OpenWBEMUDSConnection
+* OpenWBEM - OpenWBEMUDSConnection
-* SFCB(Small Footprint Broker) - SFCBUDSConnection
+* SFCB(Small Footprint CIM Broker) - SFCBUDSConnection

 WBEM Server Testing
 ^^^^^^^^^^^^^^^^^^^

-Today the pywbem project tests primarily against current versions of the OpenPegasus WBEM Server because that server is available to the project.
+Today the pywbem project tests primarily against current versions of the OpenPegasus WBEM server because that server is available to the project.

 These tests are captured in the testsuite run_cimoperations.py.
 Note that generally the tests that are server specific only run against the defined